ou-elot/CSE185-Final-Project/README.md

 # CSE185-Final-Project
 UCSD CSE 185 Spring 2024 Final Project Elliott Ou, Audria Montalvo, and Leny Lei

-## Note to CSE185 peer reviewers
-While installation works, the command may not run correctly for some and we are working on fixing the main.
-In the meantime if the program doesn't run, please copy and paste the code from mygwas_tools.py in the mygwas folder into a datahub notebook and upload the test files in the testfiles directory to the same directory as the notebook.
-Run gwas(geno file, pheno file) to run gwas and get the output files in the directory.

 # MyGWAS

 MyGWAS is a command line tool designed to perform Genome-Wide Association Studies (GWAS).
 It processes genotype and phenotype data, conducts linear regression to obtain statistical associations, and generates visualizations such as Manhattan plots and QQ plots.